Vethanis/image_decompiler/README.md

 2. Create N empty triangle lists
 3. Add a small triangle with random color and random position to the current most optimal list
 4. Set the frame counter to 0
 5. Create N - 1 variations of the current most optimal list.
-These are each a random 'distance' and random 'direction' away parameter-wise, and biased towards changing the most recently added triangle
+These variations are each a random 'distance' and random 'direction' away parameter-wise, and biased towards changing the most recently added triangle
 6. For the N primary canvases: draw the triangle lists into the canvases
 7. For N secondary canvases: draw the absolute value of the difference between the source image and the primary canvas into the secondary canvas
 8. For N secondary canvases: determine the average value of the difference (top mipmap value)